Heavy or painful periods

 During menstruation, the female reproductive system undertakes various processes in order to get ready for pregnancy.
-One of these involves the buildup and shedding of the lining of the uterus.
+One of these involves the thickening and shedding of the lining of the uterus.
 A fertilised egg latches onto this lining and begins its development into an embryo.
-However, when fertilisation does not take place, this wall covering sheds and is discharged via menstrual bleeding.
+However, when fertilisation does not take place, the lining of the uterus sheds and is discharged via menstrual bleeding.

 Muscular movements around the womb are required for this shedding to take place, and these can cause feelings of pain and discomfort.

 Heavy periods is the name given to overly-abundant menstrual bleeding.
 It can sometimes be the result of an underlying health issue, such as hypothyroidism or polycystic ovary syndrome.